JamenGilbreath/Intern-Quiz-Generator/README.md

    - Note: *You can create more branches off of your dev branch if you would like.
 I'll put instructions for that in the next section.*
 6. Then navigate to your newly created dev branch with `git checkout ` then the dev branch you created.
 7. Any questions please ask.

+### Making A Pull Request

+1. When you are ready to push your work add your files with `git add ` the files you are pushing or `git add .` if you are adding all files.
+2. Make a commit with `git commit -m ` then your message in quotations.
+3. Commit messages should include the page or component you worked on and a brief description on what you did.
+You can ask me if your're unsure.
+   - Example "Login Page - created username and password fields"
+4. Then push your work with `git push origin ` then your dev branch.

 ### Branching and Merging off your dev branch